kqazi/mp-eks-demo/README.md

 ### Subscribe and Launch EKS Product

-Subscribe to EKS enabled Paid Container product on AWS Marketplace [Solodev DCX Enterprise Edition for Kubernetes] (https://aws.amazon.com/marketplace/pp/B07XV951M6?qid=1571433963481&sr=0-2&ref_=srh_res_product_title).This is a paid AWS Marketplace product that will charge based on a pay-as-you-go hourly rate.
+Subscribe to EKS enabled Paid Container product on AWS Marketplace [Solodev DCX Enterprise Edition for Kubernetes] (https://aws.amazon.com/marketplace/pp/B07XV951M6?qid=1571433963481&sr=0-2&ref_=srh_res_product_title) .
+This is a paid AWS Marketplace product that will charge based on a pay-as-you-go hourly rate.

 After you subscribe run: